deltadevsde/prism/doc/src/state.md

 ## 4. State Tree Optimization

-Our current state tree implementation, while functional, presents opportunities for enhancement:
+Since our last update, we have migrated fully to using a Jellyfish Merkle Tree.
+While functional, there are many opportunities for enhancement:

-- Evaluating optimizations for our `indexed-merkle-tree` crate
+- Evaluating lower level proof verification optimizations to reduce cycle count in SP1
-- Considering alternatives such as jellyfish merkle trees or NOSM for improved efficiency

-**Next steps:** Determine optimal tree implementation and proceed with enhancements
+- Upstreaming our changes or publishing our fork as a crate if not reconcilable
+- Implementing a LSM datastore, moving away from the Redis PoC

+**Next steps:** Analyze SP1 cycles during proof verification, implement LSM-backed datastore

 ## 5. WASM Compatibility